Quanato607/XLSTM-HVED/README.md

 ## Citation
 ```
-@article{zhu2024xlstm,
+@inproceedings{zhu2025xlstm,
-  title={XLSTM-HVED: Cross-Modal Brain Tumor Segmentation and MRI Reconstruction Method Using Vision XLSTM and Heteromodal Variational Encoder-Decoder},
+  title={XLSTM-HVED: Cross-Modal Brain Tumor Segmentation and MRI Reconstruction Method Using Vision Xlstm and Heteromodal Variational Encoder-Decoder},
-  author={Zhu, Shenghao and Chen, Yifei and Jiang, Shuo and Chen, Weihong and Liu, Chang and Wang, Yuanhan and Chen, Xu and Ke, Yifan and Qin, Feiwei and Zhu, Zhu and others},
+  author={Zhu, Shenghao and Chen, Yifei and Jiang, Shuo and Chen, Weihong and Liu, Chang and Wang, Yuanhan and Chen, Xu and Ke, Yifan and Qin, Feiwei and Wang, Changmiao and others},
-  journal={arXiv preprint arXiv:2412.07804},
-  year={2024}
+  booktitle={2025 IEEE 22nd International Symposium on Biomedical Imaging (ISBI)},
+  pages={1--5},
+  year={2025},
+  organization={IEEE}
 }
 ```